 The participant is responsible for his or her own safety.

 Rivers suitable for novices are designated N for beginning level and PN for practiced notice.
-Intermediate rivers are subcategorized as low (LI), Intermediate (I) and high (HI).
-A is for advanced, E is for expert.
-These ratings may change entire grades depending on water levels, water temperature, season and remoteness.
+Intermediate rivers are sub-categorized as low LI, Intermediate I and high HI.
+Advanced is A, and expert is E. These ratings may change entire grades depending on water levels, water temperature, season and remoteness.

-Novice - Beginning paddler who is proficient in flat water, knows basic strokes and can maneuver the boat in Class 1-2 moving water.
+Novice - A beginning paddler who is proficient in flat water, knows basic strokes and can maneuver the boat in Class 1-2 moving water.